SamStout/game_of_life/README.md

 Customize the Simulation
 You can customize the simulation by adjusting the following parameters in the script.js file:

 amtRow and amtCol: Control the number of rows and columns in the grid.
+Keep in mind the more rows and columns that are added will signficantly influence the refresh time.
+If you choose to change the amt col and amt row, make a corresponding change in the CSS under the grid-template-columns and grid-template-rows.
 amtTimeRefresh: Sets the time interval between generations (in seconds).
 chanceOfRand: Controls the likelihood of randomly populating cells when using the "Randomize" button.
 Feel free to explore the code and make modifications as desired.